-- Globally sets the block size of all file stores that don't have pre-existing files. - -Dweblogic.store.BlockSize=block-size - Sets the block size for a specific file store that doesn't have pre-existing files. - -Dweblogic.store.store-name.BlockSize=block-size - Sets the block size for the default file store, if the store doesn't have pre-existing files:
+- Globally sets the block size of all file stores that don't have pre-existing files. - -Dweblogic.store.BlockSize=block-size - Sets the block size for a specific file store that doesn't have pre-existing files. - -Dweblogic.store.store-name.BlockSize=block-size - Sets the block size for the default file store, if the store doesn't have pre-existing files: - -Dweblogic.store.\WLS\server-name.

-'''

--Dweblogic.store.WLS_server-name.
 BlockSize=block-size

-'''

-The value used to set the block size is an integer between 512 and 8192 which is automatically rounded up to the nearest multiple of 512.
+The value used to set the block size is an integer between 512 and 8192 which is automatically rounded down to the nearest power of 2.